Dhineshkumar-17071999/EDA_Techniques/Missing_values.md

   - Biased analysis = Unfair or incorrect results.
   - It happens when the data used isn't good, isn't complete, or is handled in a way that gives misleading answers.
   - Solution: Use good, balanced data and methods to avoid bias and get accurate results.

+### Bias Simple explanation:
+Bias is when something is unfairly tilted or influenced in a way that leads to incorrect or misleading results.
+It happens when certain factors are given more weight than they should, or some data is left out or misrepresented.
+Bias can distort the truth and make results unreliable.

+**Everyday Example of Bias:**
+Imagine you're doing a survey on people's favorite ice cream flavor, but you only ask people who are leaving a chocolate ice cream shop.
+Most of them will likely say "chocolate," but that doesn’t represent everyone’s true favorite.
+This is an example of bias in how you selected your participants (sample).

+**Types of Bias:**
+  - Data Bias: When data doesn't represent the whole population (e.g., only asking certain groups in a survey).
+  - Measurement Bias: When tools or methods used to collect data are flawed (e.g., a faulty thermometer always reads 5 degrees too high).
+  - Confirmation Bias: When people or analysts focus only on information that supports their existing beliefs and ignore contradictory data.